MartinKearney/Weather-App/README.md

 # Weather App

-This is application and can be viewed live at https://upper-bunnyhug-64871.herokuapp.com
+This application can be viewed live at https://upper-bunnyhug-64871.herokuapp.com

 To run in development mode:
 (N.B. you will need your own API keys from Open Weather Map and HERE Developer)